shawnbanasick/kade/README.md

 2. Select "Properties".
 3. Select "Permissions".
 (Example image from debian-based "MX Linux")
 <img src="https://github.com/shawnbanasick/kade/blob/master/gifs/linuxPermissions.png" width="350" />
 &nbsp;&nbsp;&nbsp;4.
 Change permissions to executable.
-(Check "Allow this file to run as a program")
+(Check "Allow this file to run as a program")<br/>
+<strong>Known Issue:</strong> I have not been able to get the icons to package properly in the Linux AppImage, so the ugly default window icons are used now.
+I am working on a fix for this issue.
 <br/>
 <br/>